Feeding the Creative Process: the Diets and Disciplines of a Healthy Writer

 As athletes must train their body and fuel it properly to perform to its peak potential, so writers must also train their body and mind if they hope to have success or produce good work at a consistent level.

 To be clear.
 I am not writing to recommend any particular fast or diet.
-A lot of trendy diets can actually be harmful or dangerous.
+A lot of trendy diets can actually be harmful or dangerous if done improperly (or at all).
 They are not for everyone, neither is fasting.
 Fasting should be taken seriously and approached with care.
 A prolonged fast of this sort also shouldn’t be undertaken on a whim.
-I highly recommend consulting with a doctor or nutritionist to determine what your daily diet should look like.
+I highly recommend consulting with a doctor or nutritionist to determine what your daily diet should look like and whether or not you should partake in a fast, including the Daniel Fast.

-Here, then, are a few observations and takeaways that hopefully can encourage you in your writing or life pursuits:
+Here, then, are a few observations and takeaways that hopefully can encourage you in your writing or life goals:

 1. Sugar is in Everything